SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie's grin briefly wavers.
 "R- right.
 Well, okie dokie lokie!"

-She bounces her way to the bathroom and flicks on the lights, her eyes settling on the mirror over the nearby sink.
+She bounces her way to the bathroom and flicks on the lights, her eyes settling on the mirror over the sink.
 She trots over to the mirror and gives her brightest smile.

 Her reflection does not smile back.